 You need a “camp” type Dutch oven.
 This isn’t the kind you see in cooking magazines, but the kind you take camping and use for outdoor cooking.
 It’s made out of cast iron (there are also aluminum ones), has a flat bottom, and three short legs.

-Using one without legs is totally doable, however.
+Using a Dutch oven without legs is totally doable, by the way.
 You just have to deal with creating a stable base; legs take care of a lot of that for you.

 What size do I need?